Felipetoledo4815/Fake-and-real-news/README.md

 ### RNN

 ### BERT
-For the comparison of BERT classification accuracy we use the Hugginface [BERTForSequenceClassification](https://huggingface.co/transformers/model_doc/bert.html#bertforsequenceclassification).
+For the comparison of BERT classification accuracy we use the Huggingface [BERTForSequenceClassification](https://huggingface.co/transformers/model_doc/bert.html#bertforsequenceclassification).

 In the case where we use the default BERT embeddings and text from the dataset as input, we use the smaller [BERT-base-uncased](https://huggingface.co/bert-base-uncased) model.